JakBaranowski/JakBaranowski/README.md

 📛 Hi, I’m Jakub Baranowski.

-👔 I'm a Senior QA Engineer @GOG.com, where I mostly work with Python and Selenium.
+👔 I'm a Software Developer @GOG.com, where I mostly work with Python.

 ✨ In my spare time I like to tinker with game development/modding and web development.

 🌱 Lately, I've been learning:

+* 🕸 GoLang, Docker, Kubernetes for web development.
 * 🎮 Blender, Godot and GDScript for game development,
-* 🕸  GoLang, Docker, Kubernetes for web development.

 📫 You can reach me via email *jbaranowski (at) rubberduckling.dev*.